 30 hours free childcare

-Working parents may be entitled to an extra 15 hours per week of free childcare for their 3 or 4 year old child from September 2017.
+Working parents may be entitled to an extra 15 hours per week of free childcare for their 3 or 4 year old child.
 This is in addition to the 15 free hours that all children already receive.
 Find out if you are eligible.

 Parents - how to apply